nstack/stackhut/docs/examples/index.rst

 * Documented Source - http://www.github.com/StackHut/web-tools
 * Service Homepage - http://www.stackhut.com/#/u/stackhut/web-tools

 ``web-tools`` is a StackHut service that performs several web-developer related functions.
-Currently this includes wrapping up a version of `PhantomJS <http://phantomjs.org/>`_ along with `Selenium <http://www.seleniumhq.org/>`_ to provide a headless web-browser.
+This service wraps up the `PhantomJS <http://phantomjs.org/>`_ and `Selenium <http://www.seleniumhq.org/>`_ libraries to provide a headless web-browser.

-Currently it exposes a screen-shotting service that works for JS-heavy sites but will be expanded in the future.
+It uses these to provide a screen-shotting service that works for JS-heavy sites but will be expanded in the future.
 This Python-based service demonstrates the following features,

 * OS dependencies
 * Embedding resource files within a service